redpanda-data/api-docs/cloud-controlplane/x-topics/quickstart.md

 1. You must be a customer with an existing organization in Redpanda Cloud.
 2. You can only use one organization for authentication.

+**BYOC only**: To create a BYOC cluster, [install or update `rpk`](https://docs.redpanda.com/redpanda-cloud/manage/rpk/rpk-install).

+## Create a new cluster

+> **Warning:** API requests from this page are executed against your actual environment and data, not a sandbox.

 ### Authenticate to the API from API Explorer

-You can issue requests against the Control Plane API from your browser when viewing the API Explorer:

-1. In the Redpanda Cloud UI, create a [service account (client)](https://cloud.redpanda.com/organization-iam?tab=service-accounts).
-Save the client ID and secret.
-1. Go to the "Get access token" endpoint and click **Run in API Explorer**.
-1. In the request body:
-  1. For `grant_type`, select `client_credentials`.
-  1. Enter the `client_id` and `client_secret` values you generated using the service account.
-  1. For `audience`, select `cloudv2-production.redpanda.cloud`.
-1. Click **Send Request** on the code example to the right.
-The Response block should populate with an `access_token` value.
-Copy the string value without the quotes.
-To make your next request to a different endpoint in the API Explorer, add the access token in the Authentication field.
-> **Warning:** API requests from this page are executed against your actual environment and data, not a sandbox.

-## Create a new cluster
+To make API requests in your browser, you must obtain an access token.
+You can do so by clicking **Get token** on the first API request you intend to make.
+Before you can create a new cluster, your first step is to create a new resource group, and then create a network, if you don't already have a resource group or network you want to use.

+If you successfully retrieve an access token, it is valid for one hour.
+You can use the same token in requests to both Control Plane and Data Plane API endpoints, for as long as the token is valid.

 ### BYOC or Dedicated

+1. In the page header, click **API Explorer**.
+1. On the **Choose an operation** dropdown, select **Create resource group**.
+1. Click **Get token**.
+You may be prompted to log in to the Redpanda Cloud UI.
+After you log in, the browser automatically redirects you back to the Create resource group endpoint in the API Explorer.
+1. Prepare your Create resource group request.
+  1. Under **Body**, click **+ Add** and provide a name for your resource group.
+A resource group is a container to organize your Redpanda Cloud resources, such as clusters and networks.
-1. Create a resource group by making a Create Resource Group request.
-The response returns a resource group ID.
-Pass this ID later when you call the Create Cluster endpoint.
+  1. Click **Send Request**.
+If successful, the response returns a resource group ID.
+Pass this ID when you make a Create network request.
+1. On the dropdown, select **Create network**.
-1. Create a network by making a Create Network request.
+1. Prepare your Create network request.
+  1. Include the ID of the resource group you created in the previous step.
+  1. Click **Send Request**.
 Note that this endpoint returns a long-running operation.
-The response returns a network ID in `resource_id`.
-Pass this ID when you call the Create Cluster endpoint.
+The response returns a network ID in `metadata.network_id`.
+Pass this ID when you call the Create Cluster endpoint.To check the operation state, make a **Get operation** request with the `operation.id`.
-1. When the Create Network operation is complete, create a cluster by making a Create Cluster request.
-Note that this endpoint returns a long-running operation.
+1. When the Create network operation is complete, make a Create cluster request.
+Use the resource group and network IDs you just created.
+Note that this endpoint also returns a long-running operation.
-1. For BYOC, run `rpk cloud byoc` in the shell, passing the `metadata.cluster_id` from the Create Cluster response as a flag:
+1. For BYOC, run `rpk cloud byoc` in the shell, passing the `metadata.cluster_id` from the Create cluster response as a flag:

    **AWS:**
    ```bash